Rollins Pass Weather

 The Berthoud Pass Automated Weather Observing Station (AWOS) known as K0CO is located on the summit of Mines Peak, approximately less than a mile (0.75) east of the Berthoud Pass summit at an elevation of 12,493 feet above sea level.
 (This is higher than Beacon Peak on Rollins Pass by a few hundred feet.)
 K0CO is located 10.5 miles north-northeast from the summit of Rollins Pass.
 The northwest camera provides the best view towards the general vicinity of Rollins Pass (although out of frame).
 The northeast camera provides the best look at weather in Winter Park and the Fraser Valley.
 The FAA’s page for the Berthoud Pass AWOS also provides temperature, dew point, pressure, winds, visibility, ceiling, clouds, and more; camera views are updated several times each hour, with camera loops available.

-If the content above appears as an empty box, view it on the Federal Aviation Administration’s website.
+If the content above appears as an empty box or somehow seems incompletely rendered, view it on the Federal Aviation Administration’s website.

 SNOTEL SITES: WEST OF THE CONTINENTAL DIVIDE | BERTHOUD SUMMIT—SNOTEL 335 AT 11,300 FEET IN ELEVATION